ai-autocoder/vscode-todo/README.md

       "isNote": false,
       "creationDate": "2024-05-19T12:34:56.789Z"
     },
+    {
-    { /* if the id is not provide or does not match an existing record, a new record is added. */ "text": "Review pull requests",
+      /* if the id is not provided or does not match an existing record, a new record is added. */ "text": "Review pull requests",
     }
   ],